Legal advice and representation

 Queensland Advocacy Incorporated is an independent, community based systems and legal advocacy organisation for people with disability in Queensland

 Queensland Public Interest Law Clearing House

-The Queensland Public Interest Law Clearing House Incorporated (QPILCH) is an independent, non-profit community based legal organisation that coordinates the provision of pro bono legal services for individuals and community groups.
+The Queensland Public Interest Law Clearing House Incorporated (QPILCH) is an independent, non-profit community based legal organisation that coordinates pro bono legal services for individuals and community groups.

-QPILCH operates a Self Representation Service which provides free legal advice and assistance to people involved in particular QCAT matters including guardianship and administration, children and young people, anti-discrimination matters and information and privacy rights.
+QPILCH operates a Self Representation Service which provides free legal advice and help for people involved in particular QCAT matters including guardianship and financial administration for adults with impaired capacity, children and young people matters, anti-discrimination matters and information and privacy rights.

-QPILCH has offices in Brisbane and Townsville, and assistance is available by phone for people living outside of those areas.
+QPILCH has offices in Brisbane and Townsville, and help is available by phone for people living outside of those areas.

-The Seniors Legal and Support Service is a free legal and support service for seniors in Queensland concerned about elder abuse and financial exploitation.
+The Seniors’ Legal and Support Service offers free support for Queensland seniors concerned about elder abuse and financial exploitation.

 Tenants Queensland is a specialist statewide community legal service for tenancy law matters and provides a free tenancy law advice service for residential tenants.

 Women's Legal Service is a community legal centre that provides free legal advice and information to women in Queensland.